 Our Fertility Doctors

-The three physicians at Northeastern Reproductive Medicine look forward to getting to know you.
+The physicians at Northeastern Reproductive Medicine look forward to getting to know you.
 We started NRM because we wanted to create a comfortable, confidential and friendly setting with convenient access to affordable fertility care.
 Our Vermont NRM team of doctors, nurses, and embryologists specializes in all forms of Assisted Reproductive Technology and reproductive surgery.

 Peter Casson M.D., FACOG, FRCS(C)